Abbas-Kanj/Abbas-Kanj/README.md

 ![Header](./github-header-image.png)
 ### Hi there 👋, my name is Abbas
-####  I'm on the journey toward becoming a Full Stack Web Developer.
+####  I'm on a growth journey to solidify my skills as a Full Stack Web Developer.

 I'm a passionate Full Stack Web Developer.
 I blend creativity with technical skills to craft user-friendly digital solutions.
 Let's connect and create something awesome together!